ianbunag/cmpe-206-computer-network-design-project/README.md

 ### Structure
 - animations - contains netanim animation files
-- monitors - contains flow monitor XML files
+- monitors - contains PCAP and flow monitor XML files
 - simulations - contains the C++ source code for the simulations
 - project.cc - contains the main function that runs the simulations based on command line arguments